Image from: Mobile / Shutterstock

 Recently the New York Times wrote about how publishers are increasingly challenged to build two mobile audiences – one for their website and one for their app.
 While it may be worth it for some larger publishers, the cost of maintaining two mobile platforms can be prohibitive to many smaller or niche publishers.

 Smartphones are one of the dominant platforms for consuming news, so it’s critical for news publishers to master their mobile experiences.
 Ninety-three percent of consumers that access news content do so through their smartphones, while 92% do so through desktop and 90% through TV.
+However, with so many different news options for consumers out there, seo for news publishers is just as important as their mobile experience, as it can help their website reach a larger audience of consumers and push them ahead of the news crowd.

 So is it worth it for smaller publishers to build a mobile app and web experience?
 Of course, the answer depends on the individual publisher and what its target market prefers.
 However, through the Compete mobile clickstream panel, we’ve found that 78% of consumers access news content through their browser only, while 16% access news content through both an app and their browser.